scokobro/professional-identity/profIdent-draft1.md

 A significant effect of a primarily OJT-based system might be that it becomes more difficult to have any external standard (what kind of standard?); if the measure of professionalism is how closely one approximates the work of one's mentor then it is easy for _practical_ understandings of how one does journalism --- rather, how one does the job of journalist --- to become prioritised over how should (according to some exterior abstract measure - whether a code, an exemplar or whatever) journalists set about doing their work.
 It might also be readily supposed that such a system might turn out to be more 'malleable' from the political sources' point of view with the local (in time and space) understandings of the  necessities of practical reporting being passed on, and thereby taking on the status of 'common sense', within a single generation.

+## Sources of Ethics
+[link to Deuze's list]{.adm}

+>Both the creation of codes of ethics and the emergence of formal education and training for journalists fostered a shared culture among journalists. @Tumber:2005 [66]

+What are the sources of ethical understandings in Japan?
+How widely are these shared across groupings within the industries in which journalism takes place?

 ## Employment Structures in Japan

 How many people work as journalists in Japan?